Niece Waidhofer Shows Off Plenty Of Skin In Racy BDSM Gear

 The awkward moment when your BDSM collar gets caught on your “????????????????, ????????????????????, ???????????????????????????????????? ???????????????? ???????????????????????? ???????????? ???????????????????????? ???????????????????????????????????????? ???????? ???????????????????????????? ???????????? ???????????????????????????? ???????????????????????? ???????????????? ???????????????????????? ????????????????????????????” key hanger your grandma got you for Christmas ????⛓????????

-Waidhofer wore makeup to match the mood the of the photo, including a dark smoky eye with generous amounts of liner and mascara.
+Waidhofer’s makeup matched the mood of the photo, with her dark smoky eye boasting generous amounts of liner and mascara.
 Her dark tresses were styled down as they cascaded onto her back and shoulders.

 The photo attracted more than 35,000 likes and upwards of 580 comments in under an hour of going live.
 Instagram users took to the comments section to share their thoughts about the racy update and also to joke along with her humorous caption.